top of page

 Parabhairavayogasaṁsthāpanapracodanalaghuvṛttisañjñā kṛtiḥ śrīmuktānandaparamahaṁsopajīvinaḥ śrīmatparamaśivadattopadeśasya gabrielpradīpakanāmno guroḥ samāptā| Iti śivam||

-The work (kṛtiḥ) named (sañjñā) 'Short Commentary on the Parabhairavayogasaṁsthāpanapracodanam – On the Fundamental Principles of Parabhairavayoga' (parabhairavayoga-saṁsthāpana-pracodana-laghu-vṛtti) by Guru Gabriel Pradīpaka (gabriel-pradīpaka-nāmnaḥ guroḥ), who was taught by the venerable Paramaśiva (śrīmat-parama-śiva-datta-upadeśasya) (and) who is dependent on the revered Muktānanda Paramahaṁsa (śrī-muktānanda-paramahaṁsa-upajīvinaḥ), is finished (samāptā).
-May there be well-being for all (iti śivam)!
+The work (kṛtiḥ) called (sañjñā) 'Short Commentary on Parabhairavayogasaṁsthāpanapracodanam – on the Foundational Principles of Parabhairavayoga' (parabhairavayoga-saṁsthāpana-pracodana-laghu-vṛtti) by Guru Gabriel Pradīpaka (gabriel-pradīpaka-nāmnaḥ guroḥ), who received the teachings from venerable Paramaśiva (śrīmat-parama-śiva-datta-upadeśasya) (and) who depends on revered Muktānanda Paramahaṁsa (śrī-muktānanda-paramahaṁsa-upajīvinaḥ), is finished (samāptā).
+May there be welfare for all (iti śivam)!

 End of Parabhairavayogasaṁsthāpanapracodanalaghuvṛttiḥ